-(1) All of the Bonds indicated as "Adjustable" in this table are in a weekly interest rate mode, with the interest rate adjusted by the related Remarketing Agent each week as described in the Official Statement.
+All of the Bonds indicated as "Adjustable" in this table are in a weekly interest rate mode, with the interest rate adjusted by the related Remarketing Agent each week as described in the Official Statement.
 See "PART I-REMARKETING AGENTS."

-(2) This table does not include the Offered Bonds being offered by this Official Statement, the 2023 Series K Bonds which were issued subsequent to July 1, 2023 or the anticipated 2023 Series LM Bonds which are expected to be issued September 6, 2023.
+(2) This table does not include the Offered Bonds being offered by this Official Statement or the 2024 Series A Bonds which were issued subsequent to February 1, 2024.